grantramsey/grantramsey.github.io/source/papers.html.md

 unique: papers
 ---

-[Click here for a PDF of the complete list of Ramsey Lab publications,](/papers/list.pdf) or click the download icons below for individual papers.
+[Click here for a PDF of the complete list of Ramsey Lab publications,](/papers/list.pdf) or click the download icons below [download-icon](#) for individual papers.

 # Books (as editor)